lmd-linux/lmd-linux.github.io/README.md

 ## Retroarch

 Comes with some basic pre-configuration.
 Don't forget to go into the Online Updater in the main menu, and run all the Update utilities (Core Info Files, Controller Profiles, etc…).
+Also, make sure to run the Core System Files Downloader after installing cores that require extra assets.